AnselmoGPP/Commander/README.md

 <br>![Commander](https://raw.githubusercontent.com/AnselmoGPP/Commander/master/example/command.png)

-This is a header only-library (see headers folder) that you can include to be able to use your terminal (command line) easily from your C++ code and for scripting from C++.
+This is a header-only library (see headers folder) that you can include to be able to use your terminal (command line) easily from your C++ code and for scripting from C++.

 <b>Contents:</b>